August labour force data delivers pleasant employment surprise

-Roughly 110,000 Australians found work between July and August as a majority of states begin their return to normal.
+About 110,000 Australians found work between July and August as a majority of states began their return to a post-pandemic normal.

-Bjorn Jarvis, ABS head of labour statistics, said the discrepancy between hours and employment is attributed to the rapid growth of part-time work.
+ABS head of labour statistics Bjorn Jarvis said the discrepancy was attributed to rapid growth in part-time work.

 Tweet from @CommSec

-Between May and August, he said, part-time jobs have grown eight times faster than full-time roles.
+Between May and August, he said, part-time jobs grew eight times faster than full-time roles.

-The participation rate – which measures both those in work, and those looking for jobs – did not change greatly, rising only 0.1 percentage point over the month.
+The participation rate – which measures those in work and those looking for jobs – did not change greatly, rising only 0.1 percentage point over the month.

-It remains 1.1 per cent below the level recorded in March, when the pandemic began to set in.
+It remains 1.1 percentage points below the level in March, when the pandemic hit Australia.

 “The large increase in seasonally adjusted employment coincided with a large decrease in unemployment of 87,000 people, around 55,000 of whom were females,” Mr Jarvis said.